DocPerform 2: New Technologies

 Instead of focusing on the impermanence of live, embodied acts, it is far more useful to think of the live and the recorded as mediums that facilitate communication between spectators and performers; both of these groups oscillate between the roles of receivers and transmitters of information over the duration of a performance.

 Joseph Dunne, Regenerating the Live: The Archive as the Genesis of a Performance Practice, 2015

 Our second Symposium considers how new technologies enhance our understanding of performance as a document, and the documentation of performance.

 Following our successful launch last year, the DocPerform team are delighted to announce our second symposium that will take place over 6th and 7th November at City, University of London.

 DocPerform is an interdisciplinary research project led by scholars and practitioners from the fields of performing arts and library & information science.
 The project concerns conceptual, methodological and technological innovations in the documentation of performance, and the extent to which performance may itself be considered to be a document.

 Provoking audiences or even just trying to reach them one-to-one clashes with what has become a signature of the digital, the ideal of a networked, collective intelligence

 Patrick Longeran, Theatre & the Digital, 2014

-Advances in technology including 360° recording, binaural sound, virtual reality, augmented reality, multisensory internet, pervasive computing and the internet of things, have revolutionised the way we interact with the digital world.
-These technologies have brought about a convergence of eBooks, interactive narratives, video games, television programming, video and films, so that previous boundaries of document categories are no longer meaningful.
+Advances in technology including 360° recording, virtual reality, augmented reality, binaural sound, multisensory internet, pervasive computing and the internet of things, have revolutionised how we create content, and interact with the digital world.
+Consequently, audience/reader engagement and expectations are changing.
+Technologies have brought about a convergence of data files, webpages, eBooks, interactive narratives, video games, television programming, video and films, so that boundaries between these existing categories of documents are no longer distinctive.